esmakov/esmakov/README.md

-- 👋 Hi, I’m @esmakov, a Computer Science major at the University of Rochester.
+- 👋 Hi, I’m @esmakov, a Computer Science major and Take 5 Scholar at the University of Rochester.
-- I'm currently working on a full-stack professional networking app.
+- Currently working on full-stack apps with typesafety from back to front.
+- Also seeking intern roles for Fall '22/Spring '23, and full-time roles in 2023.
 - 📫 Contact: edwardsmakov@gmail.com or esmakov@u.rochester.edu

 <!---